AgentMC/Sao20/Translate/Ru/Part8.md

 Цукигаке wound the tail around the rat which remained frozen, и jumped high in the air.
 The hanagumas also leaped, but thanks to the wings fluttering with full power she rose up even higher.

-The miscalculated hanagumas collided in the air и fell down, entangled. Цукигаке glided in that gap to the west и descended into the field.
+The miscalculated hanagumas collided in the air и fell down, entangled. Цукигаке glided in that gap to the Западной и descended into the field.
 Tall stalks of millet were still left at that side, so she should be able to hide for a short time.

 However, it will not be possible to escape with the rat wrapped with a tail, и it is even more difficult to fight the five beasts while keeping it safe.
 First, she had to hide the rat in a safe place.

 That's why Цукигаке chose a wooden cane left between the ridges.
 It was on the verge of decay и the Life was running short, but still kept the shape. *Please take cover under the wooden lid completely и be quiet there!* — she whispered to the rat after letting it down to the ground.

 There was no answer, but it was clear that it would be dangerous if any movement or cry is heard.
 But for the plan to succeed she had to separate enemies from that point.
-As she began running to the south making a loud noise intentionally, a lot of footsteps came from the right side.
+As she began running to the Южной making a loud noise intentionally, a lot of footsteps came from the right side.

 *If I’m surrounded, it’d be the end.
 There is no choice but to push the five animals apart, to defeat one by one.*